-- The IC performs an on-site post-verification of the installation.
-The test must ensure that all retrofit work is completed and in compliance with all applicable statutes, acts, ordinances, regulations, codes and standards of the federal, state and local governmental agencies having regulatory jurisdiction. - If a customer has any complaint about work done through the Program, the IC(s) is ultimately responsible for handling it.
+- Performs an on-site post-verification of the installation.
+The test must ensure that all retrofit work is completed and in compliance with all applicable statutes, acts, ordinances, regulations, codes and standards of the federal, state and local governmental agencies having regulatory jurisdiction. - If a customer has any complaint about work done through the Program, the Contractor(s) is ultimately responsible for handling it.